challeau/my-notes/resources/Python/flask.md

 First you need to mark all the strings you want to translate in your application with `gettext()` or `ngettext()`.

-After that, it’s time to create a `.pot` file: a file that contains all the strings and is the template for a `.po` file which contains the translated strings.
+After that, it's time to create a `.pot` file: a file that contains all the strings and is the template for a `.po` file which contains the translated strings.
 Babel can do all that for you.

 More info [here](https://python-babel.github.io/flask-babel/#translating-applications)